kaanmuar/kaanmuar.github.io/README.md

 ---

 ## 📁 File Structure
 ```
 /
 ├── index.html            # The main public-facing interactive CV page.
 ├── admin.html            # The secure admin panel for managing messages and ratings.
+├── cypress/              # Contains all End-to-End tests.
+│   └── e2e/
+│       └── cv_spec.cy.js # The main test suite for the application.
 └── functions/
     ├── index.js          # Backend logic for email notifications.
     ├── package.json      # Node.js dependencies for the functions.